There are plenty of reasons to consider a Hong Kong city break - read on to discover some of the best...

 Kowloon is full of interesting antique shops and markets.
-It is a great place to watch the locals go about their daily lives.
+It's a great place to watch the locals go about their daily lives.
 For a bargain or two, head out to the markets at Hollywood Road and Nathan Road.
 When it comes to fashion, accessories, bags and cosmetics try your bartering skills at the Ladies' Market.
-You could also visit Stanley Market on the southern side of Hong Kong Island, where the laid-back vibe of the beach and secluded hills show a different side of city life.
+You could also visit Stanley Market on the southern side of Hong Kong Island, where the laidback vibe of the beach and secluded hills show a different side of city life.

 Hong Kong city breaks have to involve a trip to Victoria Harbour, where a ride on the Star Ferry will provide you with a great view of the city's sights.
-Try a night-time cruise as well to see the stunning 'Symphony of Lights' display transform the harbour front.
-Or view the city from above at The Peak, a modern building reached by tram which overlooks the skyscrapers and harbour.
+Try a night-time cruise as well to see the stunning Symphony of Lights display transform the harbour front.
+Or view the city from above at The Peak, a modern building reached by tram that overlooks the skyscrapers and harbour.

 If you want to get away from the busy city, head out to Lantau Island where you can visit the tranquil Lo Pin Monastery, climb the steps to the giant bronze Buddha or visit Hong Kong Disneyland.
 Alternatively, pay a visit to St John's Cathedral, the perfect contradiction to the city's glass-fronted skyscrapers.
 For great days out, you can choose from a lazy day relaxing on Repulse Bay beach, experiencing the boats at Aberdeen fishing village or catching the latest race at the Happy Valley Racecourse.